abelloun/cyk/README.md

 We also give a grammar sample, which is unfinished
 - [x] All correct sentences can be parsed
 - [x] Not too ambiguous
-- [ ] Semantics are still a bit cobbled together, but mainly work
+- [x] Semantics are mostly correct
 - [ ] Can manage subjunctive sentences
 - [ ] Does not yet have consistent weights on derivations